ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Author.md

 - [[Senator|Stephen Ramos - Senator]]  - Your husband!
 - [[Humanitarian|Elizabeth Cain - Humanitarian]]  - A good friend from college.
 Some of your characters are actually based on her.
 - [[Fashion Designer|Diana Saville - Fashion Designer]] - A very talented fashion designer.
 You commissioned Diana to make the dress you wore to your first state dinner, and she only made the exorbitant price clear to you after the fact.
 You still owe her for that, and it's not that you can't afford it, but her attitude hasn't made you rush to pay.

+## Tasks
+___
+- ### Pre-Auction Tasks:
+	- Talk with [[Senator|Stephen]] about the bartender situation.
+Tell him that leaking state secrets to random bartenders could be very bad for his political future.
+	- If [[Franchise Owner|Darren Kaufman]] speaks to you about one of your characters being based on him, assure him that your works are fictional and the characters within them aren't based on any real people, living or dead.
+	- Catch up with [[Humanitarian|Elizabeth Cain]]!
+Tell her you've heard about the success of her non-profit.
+- ### Round 1 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 2 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 3 Tasks:
+	- task1
+	- task2
+	- task3
+	- Identify the murderer(s)!